 - With any of the plyo variations you need to be careful to avoid straining your wrists.
 If this seems like it will be an issue then you should stop doing the plyo variations; they are not necessary.

-- If using handles or doing pike push-ups or some other variant where you can get a full range of motion, you should descend slowly and in control as otherwise you will have a greater risk of injuring your chest or shoulders by straining them at the limit of their range of motion.
+- If you use handles, perform pike push-ups, or do some other variant where you can get a full range of motion, you should descend slowly and in control as otherwise you will have a greater risk of injuring your chest or shoulders by straining them at the limit of their range of motion.

 Video link demonstrations: